MarcL/djcruze.co.uk/src/pages/mixes/2005-10-31-post-modern-sleaze-mix-winter-1997.md

 It's about time I gave you another old mix isn't it?
 My bandwidth may be taking a battering with my podcast show but I know that you all like the old mixes.

-Here is a CD mix I did back in the winter of 1997 called &#8220;Post Modern Sleaze&#8221;.
+Here is a CD mix I did back in the winter of 1997 called 'Post Modern Sleaze'.
 It's named after the song of the same name by [The Sneaker Pimps][1].
 As anyone who has heard me DJ will know, the [Matthew Roberts][2] (aka Phunk Force who now records as King Unique) mix is a classic that I often play.
 Enjoy the mix and let me know what you think.

 [1]: http://www.sneakerpimps.com/
 [2]: http://www.kingunique.com